matrix-org/synapse/docs/workers.md

 feeds streams of newly written data between processes so they can be kept in sync with the database state.

+When configured to do so, Synapse uses a
-Additionally, processes may make HTTP requests to each other.
-Typically this is used for operations which need to wait for a reply - such as sending an event.
+[Redis pub/sub channel](https://redis.io/topics/pubsub) to send the replication stream between all configured Synapse processes.
+Additionally, processes may make HTTP requests to each other, primarily for operations which need to wait for a reply ─ such as sending an event.

-As of Synapse v1.13.0, it is possible to configure Synapse to send replication via a [Redis pub/sub channel](https://redis.io/topics/pubsub), and is now the recommended way of configuring replication.
-This is an alternative to the old direct TCP connections to the main process: rather than all the workers connecting to the main process, all the workers and the main process connect to Redis, which relays replication commands between processes.
+Redis support was added in v1.13.0 with it becoming the recommended method in v1.18.0.
+It replaced the old direct TCP connections (which is deprecated as of v1.18.0) to the main process.
+With Redis, rather than all the workers connecting to the main process, all the workers and the main process connect to Redis, which relays replication commands between processes.
 This can give a significant cpu saving on the main process and will be a prerequisite for upcoming performance improvements.

-(See the [Architectural diagram](#architectural-diagram) section at the end for a visualisation of what this looks like)
+See the [Architectural diagram](#architectural-diagram) section at the end for a visualisation of what this looks like.

 ## Setting up workers

 A Redis server is required to manage the communication between the processes.
-(The older direct TCP connections are now deprecated.)
-The Redis server should be installed following the normal procedure for your distribution (e.g.
-`apt install redis-server` on Debian).
+The Redis server should be installed following the normal procedure for your distribution (e.g. `apt install redis-server` on Debian).
 It is safe to use an existing Redis deployment if you have one.

 Once installed, check that Redis is running and accessible from the host running Synapse, for example by executing `echo PING | nc -q1 localhost 6379` and seeing